XavierEgan/3D_Pathtracer/readme.md

 Thats a `22.5/19.47 =` **1.16x speedup**

 ### Split `CoreTri` into 9 float arrays (Failed speedup)
 The idea for this improvement was that more data can be fetched into the cache, since we read 9 floats and then pull 9 whole cache lines in.
-However this does not improve performance
+This idea proably would have worked with float3's and making use of CUDA's __ldg() to load them into read only cache which has lower latency.
 ```C++
 class DeviceTriBuffer {
     Tri* tris;